louisabraham/ffpass/README.md

 ## Transfer from Google Chrome to Firefox

-Firefox can more accurately import logins saved in Chrome/Chromium on Windows and macOS (including timestamps, deduping, http auth. logins, etc.) so you don't need to use this tool on those operating systems.
+Now, Firefox can more accurately import logins saved in Chrome/Chromium on Windows and macOS (including timestamps, deduping, http auth. logins, etc.) so you don't need to use this tool on those operating systems.
 See File > Import from Another Browser… in Firefox to import.

 ### Export from Google Chrome